nespinoza/stsci-exocoffee/index.md

 ### ⚫ &nbsp; When?
 Where?

 STScI's Exocoffee happens **every other Tuesday at 3 PM**.
-Given STScI is moving to a hybrid situation, our meetings are also hybrid, with a changing location depending on availability.
-Contact the organizers (see above) for the meeting link and physical location, or check the link on the #exocoffee Slack channel in the STScI workspace if you are part of it.
+Given STScI is moving to a hybrid situation, our meetings are also hybrid.
+The **location for our in-person component is on the left panel (under the logo); contact the organizers (see above) for the meeting link for the virtual component**, or check the link on the #exocoffee Slack channel in the STScI workspace if you are part of it.

 ### ⚫ &nbsp; 2022 Sessions